FrozenCrash/Task/user-stories.md

   ```
   select all visible products

-  if visible products > 0
   load products
   return response with 204 code with following response:
+  [
     {
       "product": {
         "id": 123,